-Jane Andrews Team Manager
+- Jane Andrews, Team Manager.
 Jane manages the Deaf Services team enabling them to work effectively.
-She tells us, "I love working with the team they are so hardworking, compassionate and professional."

-Emma Harrison Senior Social Worker

-Emma provides support to Deaf residents across Surrey ensuring they receive the help they need and working with other agencies.
+She tells us, "I love working with the team they are so hardworking, compassionate and professional." - Emma Harrison, Senior Social Worker.
+Emma provides support to Deaf residents across Surrey ensuring they receive the help they need and working closely with locality colleagues. - Cathy Parker.
+Cathy's role is new and she is responsible for developing the team's links with the Surrey Deaf community, she also runs our monthly Deaf cafes. - Susanna McDonald, Social Worker.

-Susanna McDonald Social Worker

 Susanna is a newly qualified social worker and has worked for the charity for over six years.

-Contact our Deaf Services Team

-SMS FaceTime SignLive via Email 07860 026 269 dutysw@sensoryservices.org.uk sightforsurrey.org.uk info@sensoryservices.org.uk

-Marion Gibbs and Holly Ritchie Social Care Assistants
+- Marion Gibbs and Holly Ritchie, Social Care Assistants.
 Marion and Holly cover duty, answering incoming calls, providing information and advice.
-They also coordinate care packages, assessment reviews and liaising with social workers.
+They also coordinate care packages, assessment reviews and liaising with social workers. - Julie Barclay, Deafblind Officer.
+Julie supports people who have a combined sight and hearing loss, providing specialist support and rehabilitation.
+Julie also runs the Deafblind Friendship Group.